nlpAThits/WiMCor/README.md

 ```$ python get_results.py -c imm -w 5 -d directorypath```

 where `directorypath` denotes the path to the directory containing the pickle files.
 Repeat the same for PreWin for each word embedding.
 We have provided a few annotated files alongside to play with.
+Check [Minimalist Location Metonymy Resolution](https://github.com/milangritta/Minimalist-Location-Metonymy-Resolution) on how get GloVe embeddings.
 We use [pytorch-pretrained-bert](https://github.com/huggingface/transformers) v0.4.0 for generating BERT embeddings.

 ## Cite the paper